lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 _Garrick looks at Jim as if he's stupid._

-> I don’t think that’s how ghosts work.
+> I don't think that's how ghosts work.

 **Zander** _(25-Aug-18 02:46 PM)_